Speedsaver/buildroot-speedsaver-lctechF1C200s/README.md

 ## First boot ##

 The first time your board boots, it will take a long while, but this is perfectly normal.
 Linux has to fix up the filesystem and prepare for boot at the same time.
-Subsequent reboots should be faster, but please do note that the 15 seconds timeout for DFU will happen at every boot for now.
+Subsequent reboots should be faster.